 August 17, 2020

 In 2018, the National Center for Education Statistics reported that 94% of children access the internet using their mobile phone or a personal computer.
 The age range of the children is from ten to eighteen, with a majority using the internet for education and entertainment purposes.
 For this reason, online child safety is an essential consideration for every parent.

 Experts recommend that you avoid placing a computer in your child’s room as it can cause anxiety and sleep loss, as well as reduce your ability to keep an eye on their internet use.
 If you do allow them to use a computer in their room, consider getting a laptop so that they can easily change locations and spend a limited amount of time by themselves.
 Regularly check on what they’re doing and who they’re talking to online.
 Internet safety for kids requires parents to stay involved and communicate with their children.

-Limits may be flexible when researching information for school work but you need to monitor if it is being used for the right purposes.
+Limits may be flexible when researching information for school work, but you need to monitor if it is being used for the right purposes.
 You can extend the time your child uses the computer when you know they are accessing quality content.
 Additionally, setting limits for internet use varies based on the age of the child and their computer knowledge.

 Take time and have a discussion with your kids about internet dangers and be as honest as possible.
 Point out the kind of things they need to avoid so that they stay away from them at all times.
 Make sure they know not everyone they meet online is who they say they are, and they should never give out personal info.
 Also explain that people can be bullied online the same as they can be bullied at school, and how to recognize bullying.

 The likelihood of your child joining an online chat room when surfing the web is high.
 There are a myriad of anonymous chat rooms targeted at kids.
 While such chats themselves might not be overly risky, the chance that a stranger will send an external link to Zoom or Google Hangouts is something to be wary of when considering online safety for kids.

 Children need to understand that people in these discussion forums are strangers no matter how friendly they seem online.
 Regularly inquire if they have been contacted by anyone online and make a habit of scanning their recent history to check if they have logged into chat rooms.

-Most times, predators share their photos in the hope that the child will do the same and as a result gain their trust.
+Most times, predators share photos in the hope that the child will do the same, and as a result, gain their trust.
 In case your child starts to receive photos from strangers, it is important to report this to your internet provider.
 Also, ask your child to immediately stop communicating with the stranger and block them from contacting your kid.

 The cases of cyberbullying are increasing worldwide with children becoming victims of anonymous bullies.
 The bullies who are often anonymous use the opportunity to say harmful things about whomever they like and this affects the child negatively.
 Parents need to help their kids to quickly spot bullies online and report them immediately.
 Also, make sure your child understands that you will take their side at all times in case they are cyberbullied for any reason.